layer5io/docs/content/en/meshmap/getting-started/starting-scratch.md

 **Example Analogy:**
 Merging designs is like integrating features from different app versions.
 You bring together different elements to create a cohesive and feature-rich user experience without losing the uniqueness of each version.

 Congratulations!
-You've successfully navigated the Designer mode in MeshMap, orchestrating a robust and tailored cloud-native deployment.
+You've successfully navigated the Designer mode in MeshMap, orchestrating a robust and tailored cloud native deployment.
 Continue exploring MeshMap's features to optimize and manage your designs effectively.

 Happy designing!